karimra/gnmic/docs/advanced/prompt_suggestions.md

 Whenever a user needs to provide a file path in a prompt mode, the filepath suggestions will make the process interactive:

 <script id="asciicast-uJyTI4nnQ52lSpIw5Ec7INLe7" src="https://asciinema.org/a/uJyTI4nnQ52lSpIw5Ec7INLe7.js" async></script>

-## Known issues
-Sometimes the prompt glitches and breaks during the navigation.
-Since the case is not precisely reproducible, we can't address this issue at this time.